 - Machine Setup: The appropriate material is loaded into the CNC machine, tools are calibrated, and the machine is set up based on specifications from the CAM software.

-- Quality Check: After machining, the component undergoes quality checks to ensure it matches the CAD design’s specifications.
+- Quality Check: After machining, the component undergoes quality checks to match the CAD design’s specifications.

 Table: Efficiency Gains with CAD & CNC Integration